pastoriomarco/manymove/README.md

   *After compiling moveit2, remove any previous build of ManyMove and source moveit2 installation before running rosdep or building!*
   *Then you will need to source moveit2 installation to run any of the ManyMove examples.*

-  Standalone launchers for MoveItCPP or MoveGroup with Panda robot (you need the moveit2_tutorials package sourced):
+  Standalone launchers for MoveItCPP or MoveGroup with Panda robot:

     with BehaviorTree.CPP:
      ```bash